 So here are the top 10 modes of transport in the Mother City, so that you can hit the waves on your surfboard and still make it back in time for sundowners up Table Mountain.

-Probably one of the most easys ways to get around in Cape Town is by Uber.
+Probably one of the easiest ways to get around in Cape Town is by Uber.
 Just download the app on your smartphone, register, and start using it straight away.
 The best part is that you register yourself with your credit card details, so you don’t need to always have cash on you to be able to catch a ride.

 2. Rikkis Taxis